TerrestrialEcology-ugent/network_stress/README.md

 ## License

-The data posted here (in the data/ folder) are licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/), and all the R code is licensed under the [MIT license](LICENSE.md).
+The data posted here (in the data/ folder) are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International license (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/), and all the R code is licensed under the [MIT license](LICENSE.md).